 Understand the Building Codes and Standards

-There are three categories in metal finishing—mechanical, chemical or organic.
+There are three categories of metal finishing—mechanical, chemical or organic.

-Chemical finishes refers to chemical “agers” or anodized finishes.
+Chemical finishes refer to chemical “agers” or anodized finishes.

 In some installations, the preferred finish may be to create a rusted (steel) or antique finish (brass or bronze).
 While this finish can be achieved over time by leaving the material unfinished, the preference is to accelerate that aging chemically and then seal the surface with wax or a clear coat.